-Rick asked me to supplement Meher Baba’s statements with the most contemporary physiological, psychological, and esoteric data available that confirm the full scope Baba’s observations regarding consciousness-altering drugs.
+Rick asked me to supplement Meher Baba’s statements with the most contemporary physiological and psychological data available that confirm the full scope Baba’s observations regarding consciousness-altering drugs.
 Recently, we’ve been concerned to learn of recreational marijuana use by some of those following Meher Baba, perhaps not educated about Baba’s views or denying that Baba is still “current” after some 50 years.
 We’ve also become deeply disturbed at the death and mental illness of several children of Baba-lovers, tragedies involving cannabis, other psychedelics, and opioids.
 We are tracking national and international developments involving the legalization and toxicity of cannabis products, along with the introduction of new and potent drugs available on the street (e.g. Fentanyl).
 These issues are of increasing importance, both from a secular and spiritual point of view.

 Scope of this Discussion.
 It is quite possible that the reader has yet to read Rick’s book.
 The book contains almost all of the verifiable statements that Meher Baba has expressed about psychoactive drugs, particularly “psychedelic” drugs, including various marijuana and hashish products.
 I urge you to do so—there are scores of pages relevant to the topic, and we won’t duplicate many of the quotes here.
 Here, we’ll start with an overview of several topics that may give a broad introduction to important concepts.
 Some of these concepts were presented in The Glow magazine in 2017.